Streamlinelv/cartbounty/readme.txt

 Location of the plugin after activation.

 == Changelog ==

+= 2.0.0 =
+* Added "Remember user input" function that keeps user input in Checkout form until the Session has expired or user completes the Checkout
+* PHP default sessions functionality replaced by WooCommerce sessions

 = 1.5.2 =
 * Added additional hook for removing abandoned cart from the table once a corresponding WooCommerce order is created